 - devices used specifically as safety items or to affect performance in sports-related activities; - prescribed or non-prescribed medical and disposable supplies, except for ostomy bags and related supplies.
-Examples of supplies that are not covered include, but are not limited to: - elastic stockings, ace bandages, diabetic strips, and syringes; and - tubings, nasal cannulas, connectors and masks that are not used in connection with DME; and - orthotic appliances that straighten or re-shape a body part (including some types of braces).
+Examples of supplies that are not covered include, but are not limited to: - elastic stockings, ace bandages, diabetic strips, and syringes; and - tubings, nasal cannulas, connectors and masks that are not used in connection with DME; and - orthotic appliances and devices, except when all of the following are met: - prescribed by a Physician for a medical purpose; and - custom manufactured or custom fitted to an individual Covered Person.
+Examples of excluded orthotic appliances and devices include but are not limited to, foot orthotics, cranial bands, or any braces that can be obtained without a Physician's order.

-Mental Health/Substance Abuse
+Mental Health/Substance Use Disorder